Sep 5, 2023

 |Investing in the S&P 500|

 The S&P 500 is an index that tracks the 500 largest companies in the U.S. by market capitalization.
-You can’t directly invest in the index itself, but you can buy individual stocks of S&P 500 companies, or buy an S&P 500 index fund or ETF.
+You can’t directly invest in the index itself, but you can buy individual stocks of S&P 500 companies, or buy a S&P 500 index fund through a mutual fund or ETF.
 The latter is ideal for beginner investors since they provide broad market exposure and diversification at a low cost.

-The S&P 500 is an index that tracks the 500 leading companies by market capitalization in the U.S. While you can’t directly invest in the index itself, there are two broad options for investing in the S&P 500: through individual stocks or through a fund, such as an index fund or exchange-traded fund (ETF).
+The S&P 500 is an index that tracks the 500 leading companies by market capitalization in the U.S. While you can’t directly invest in the index itself, there are two broad options for investing in the S&P 500: through individual stocks or through an index fund, such as a mutual fund or exchange-traded fund (ETF).

 In this article, we’ll cover the following:

 - How to invest in the S&P 500: index ETFs vs. index mutual funds